NeneWang/mastery-cli/utils/data/msc_mid.md

 Has this music changed from traditional music-making to a more globalized one?

 - Yes now there is new music about the case
+- Family friendly vs not seen propperly
+- About hope and hopelessness

 Do artists compromise their traditional way of making music to appeal to a global audience?

+- Yes, at

 Or, have these musics always been global in one way or another?

+Passion

 ---